Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Your company has an Azure DevOps project, The source code for the project is stored in an on-premises repository and uses on an on-premises build server.

-You plan to use Azure DevOps to control the build process on the build server by using a self-hosted agent.
-You need to implement the self-hosted agent.
+<mark>You plan to use Azure DevOps to control the build process on the build server by using a self-hosted agent.
+You need to implement the self-hosted agent.</mark>

 You download and install the agent on the build server.